Updated: May 16, 2024

 Beyond basic institutional orientation, IENs benefit from tailored programs that bridge potential gaps in clinical practice and cultural understanding of Canadian healthcare.

-- Clinical Competency Assessments: Implement standardised assessments to identify areas where an IEN's previous training might differ from Canadian standards.
-This allows for targeted education and bridging programmes.
+- Clinical Competency Assessments: Implement standardized assessments to identify areas where an IEN's previous training might differ from Canadian standards.
+This allows for targeted education and bridging programs.
+The Canadian Council of Registered Nurse Regulators (CCRNR) ccrnr.ca provides resources related to nursing regulation across Canada.

-- Culture-Specific Training: Offer workshops on Canadian workplace culture, patient-centred care, interdisciplinary team dynamics, and communication nuances.
+- Culture-Specific Training: Offer workshops on Canadian workplace culture, patient-centered care, interdisciplinary team dynamics, and communication nuances.
 Role-playing scenarios can be particularly effective.
+The Canadian Institute for Health Information (CIHI) cihi.ca offers insights into the Canadian healthcare system, including its patient-centered approach.

 3. Social and Personal Integration Support